mildannerofc/s1disasm-better-drums/README.md

-# Sonic 1 Github Disassembly with Mega PCM 2
+# Sonic 1 Github Disassembly with Better Drums using Mega PCM 2

 This is an example Sonic 1 disassembly with Mega PCM 2 DAC driver pre-installed.